 Is it Your welcome or you’re welcome?
 If you want to be grammatically correct, you need to read this quick answer to a common grammar error!

-*This post contains affiliate links which earn me a small commission on your purchase.
-Thank you for supporting my site.*
+*This post contains affiliate links which means I earn me a small commission on your purchase.*

 Is it Your welcome or You’re welcome?